 - The role of the Marmot Tours guide is so much more than just a “van driving job”.

-- Behind the scenes of a Marmot Tours cycling challenge (sorry, “holiday”) is a well oiled machine; a Mother Ship headed up by James and a dedicated team of highly empathetic, down-to-earth, fun and passionate human beings who are intent on making sure they give you a holiday, you won’t forget.
+- Behind the scenes of a Marmot Tours cycling challenge (sorry, “holiday”) is a well oiled machine; a Mother Ship headed up by James and a dedicated team of highly empathetic, down-to-earth, fun and passionate human beings.
+Intent on making sure they give you a holiday, you won’t forget, these enthusiastic group of guides are just brilliant.
 There’s a meticulous attention to detail and pride in equipping us guides with all the right tools for running a good show…

 So actually, when I turn up for a new trip, I really look forward to working with my co-guide who I’ve chatted to briefly at training but whose leadership style and stories I enjoy uncovering as the trip unfolds.